 Would you consider open sourcing the core PanoMoments viewer?

-This is something we’d love to do, but we first want to get the medium off the ground and we believe that our current approach gives it the best chance for success.
+This is something we’d love to do, but we first want to get the format off the ground and we believe that our current approach gives it the best chance for success.
 We’ll revisit this very important question in the coming months.

 What about a virtual tour using PanoMoments?